 What are our views about non-traditional seekers?
 What terms are we using to describe them and are they suitable and respectful terms for their unique spiritual understandings?
 How do we explore and root out personal bias toward non-traditional people?
 How do we move from trying to get them back into church or temple to acceptance of where they are?
 We will experience a contemplative practice to help us do this.

-Week 3: What does it mean to be spiritually and religiously curious?
-What are the needs of a spiritually curious person when it comes to spiritual companionship and how can we best serve? - (Live: April 18 - 1 PM Seattle/Los Angeles, 4 PM New York, 9 PM London, April 19th: 4 AM Hong Kong, 6AM Melbourne, Australia.)
+Session 3: What does it mean to be spiritually and religiously curious?
+What are the needs of a spiritually curious person when it comes to spiritual companionship and how can we best serve? -

 There are some similarities between spiritual independents and spiritually curious people.
 What are spiritually curious people looking for and how can we serve?
 What are their wounds, their triggers?
 What do these needs invite us to as spiritual companions?
 Why would this person come to spiritual direction at all?
 We will meet Rabbi Lauren Henderson to ask questions and gain insights.